TrySpace/GPT-Helper/README.md

 Remember this is **NOT** ChatGPT and won't work the same, you should reset the prompt when asking different questions, it is not very good at maintaining a threaded conversation.

+> Each additional question depending on the thread length setting will increase the token cost!
+So reset often!

 ## Install:

 You need an Openai account and an API key